space space space

 Questions and Answers

 Where do you get the things you say on your website?
-The Catechism tells us that it’s not a sin to fight wars and defend ourselves, and Pope John Paul II even blessed athletes.
+The Catechism tells us that it’s not a sin to enjoy sports, fight wars, and defend ourselves.
+Pope John Paul II even blessed athletes.
 How do you justify yourself?

 Outline of the Answer